zzuf/gowsus/README.md

 # GoWSUS
-It is intended to impersonate a legitimate WSUS server and send malicious responses.
+This is intended to impersonate a legitimate WSUS server and send malicious responses.

 ## TL;DR
 Code re-used from: